 In this trip report, I review short haul Euro Traveller or Economy seats and cabin on my flight within Europe on an Airbus A320 from London Heathrow to Nice.
 British Airways offers a fairly consistent Economy offering throughout Europe which means that whatever your destination within Europe is; if you are travelling in Euro Traveller your experience will be similar to the below.

-The seating in BA Economy on their Airbus A320 is pretty tightly packed in a 3×3 arrangement behind the BA Club Europe Business Class which I have reviewed and like although I find their afternoon tea lacking.
+The seating in BA Economy on their Airbus A320 is pretty tightly packed in a 3×3 arrangement behind the BA Club Europe Business Class which I have reviewed.

 At 5’7”, even I find the economy seating cramped.
 If you are bigger than we, I would recommend selecting an aisle seat where at least you can stretch your legs out during your flight, except for when the trolley passes by.
 The BA Business class seats at the front of the plane are no different, except that the middle seat is converted into an extra table, so by angling yourself, you have much more leg room as well as room for your laptop and papers.